We're Ready to Build

 What Should Already Exist

-Now the next decades can be spent engineering ways to curb it.
+The next decade should be spent engineering ways to stop it.

 Sarah Daniels